greyvugrin/aws-ssh-ssm/README.md

 **Instance is offline**
 - Check SSM panel in AWS to see the list of running instances
-- You may need to restart the instance
+- You may need to restart the instance, especially if you added the SSM policy to the instance role after the instance was created.

 # TODO